- Section 194J - TDS on Fees for Professional or Technical Services

 Frequently Asked Questions

-If Form 26AS is not showing the deduction of TDS on your income, then the deductor has not deposited it with the government.
+If Form 26AS does not show the deduction of TDS on your income, then the deductor has not deposited it with the government.
 In this condition, you are required to ask the deductor to pay the same to the government and file a TDS return.

 Q- What is the threshold limit for the tax under section 194A?